 The target clearfell age of the estate is 26-30 years.
 However, there are some areas that will be harvested at an older age.
-This is due to the age distribution of the resource to maintain consistent wood flows and contractor available.
+This is due to the age distribution of the resource to maintain consistent wood flows / cashflows and contractor availability.